 Yes of course.
-When a resource leave your company, you can disable it.
+When a resource leave your company, administrator can disable it.
 Doing this you will preserve all inserted data and you will free a license.
 Go to the “resource editor” –> “security /login” and disable it.

 Can I separate completely two departments data?

 Twproject supports multiple separated “areas” in the same installation.
-Projects, users, resources, issues etc. created on says “area 1” are not accessible by users coming from “area 2”.
+Projects, users, resources, ToDos etc. created on says “area 1” are not accessible by users coming from “area 2”.
 Using security area you can manage two distinct companies/directions/department on the same installation.
 Cross-areas users can be created e.g.: top management.
-See https://twproject.com/support/using-twproject/security/ and https://twproject.com/support/using-twproject/security/areas/
+See https://twproject.com/support/using-twproject/security/ https://twproject.com/support/using-twproject/security/areas/

 Can Twproject run on HTTPS?